pipiscrew/timeline/health/introduction.md

 |     |                              |   | 23  | Soybeans          |
 |     |                              |   | 18  | Tomatoes          |

 Ranking based on essential amino acid indexes, amino acid scores, and nutritional indexes as calculated against the [FAO](http://www.fao.org/) reference protein pattern; biological values correlate closely with the **EAA** index (Essential amino acid index).

+ > When an organism eats food, the protein decomposed (proteolysis) and resynthesized to produce **complete proteins**..
+Even in case of dairy products (complete protein by default) body doing proteolysis.
+When an organism consumes different (non dairy) products, body again keeping decomposing the proteins and looking /amino acid/ candidates to form the **complete protein**.

 ### Mushrooms vs Egg